9 Key Food and Beverage Industry Trends (2022-2025)

 (It can work an entire grill or bank of fryers by itself, including cleanup and tool switching.)

-But because it’s AI-powered, Flippy is always learning and improving -- and bound to pick up new skills over time.
+But because it’s AI-powered, Flippy is always learning and improving...and can even pick up new skills over time.

 Flippy has already been installed in locations like the LA Dodgers Stadium, Arizona Diamondbacks Chase Field and two CaliBurger restaurants.